FileChucker

 </IfModule>

-However, on perhaps 1 or 2 percent of servers, those lines don't fix the problem.
-Servers in this tiny minority seem to be doing some kind of write-caching which causes the uploaded file to not really get written to disk until after the whole thing is already uploaded, which makes it impossible for FileChucker to monitor the progress of the upload, and therefore impossible to display a progress bar.
+However, in rare cases, those lines don't fix the problem.
+Servers in this tiny minority are generally doing some kind of write-caching which causes the uploaded file to not really get written to disk until after the whole thing is already uploaded, which makes it impossible for FileChucker to monitor the progress of the upload, and therefore impossible to display a progress bar.

 FileChucker isn't doing anything unusual when it uploads files: it uses the standard facilities provided by the CGI.pm module, which is a standard Perl module.
 However, FileChucker can also bypass this module and do the upload in a more manual sort of way, by setting $PREF{disable_upload_hook}='yes' in PREFs Section Z in the /cgi-bin/filechucker_prefs.cgi file.
 Still, on some servers, neither the standard way nor the manual workaround result in a properly-working progress bar.